The rules are simple: Outsmart and kill all the others to become a god.

 The ferris wheel scene in episode 3 switches jarringly from CGI to traditional animation depending on whether the audience is viewing the car from the outside or inside.

-10th's dogs are CG in several shots.
+Tenth's dogs are CG in several shots.

 Episode 19 also has CG cars.

-Death Is Cheap: The Stinger for the first episode has Mur Mur attempt to deliver the 3rd's diary, only for him to err on the side of caution and destroy a phone that seems to be monitoring his criminal activites in painstaking detail before she can properly explain the natures of the diary or the game.
+Death Is Cheap: The Stinger for the first episode has Mur Mur attempt to deliver the Third's diary, only for him to err on the side of caution and destroy a phone that seems to be monitoring his criminal activities in painstaking detail before she can properly explain the natures of the diary or the game.
 This happens several times and she rewinds time to reverse his death every time.

-Depending on the Artist: The anime features a noticeable different artstyle than the manga's, the characters look slightly older than their manga counterparts, also many expressions taken directly from the manga are more extreme: Yuno's shots in particular got a tad more lustful towards Yukiteru, and crazier towards everyone else.
+Depending on the Artist: The anime features a noticeably different artstyle than the manga's, the characters look slightly older than their manga counterparts, also many expressions taken directly from the manga are more extreme: Yuno's shots in particular got a tad more lustful towards Yukiteru, and crazier towards everyone else.

-Early-Bird Cameo: The anime shows The Third carrying out one of his murders and teaching Yuki and Yuno's class before the point at which he was originally introduced in the manga.
+Early-Bird Cameo: The anime shows the Third carrying out one of his murders and teaching Yuki and Yuno's class before the point at which he was originally introduced in the manga.
 Minene also shows up early in her disguise from Mosaic.

-Gainaxing: There's a lot of attention paid to Yuno's chest in Episode 3.
+Gainaxing: There's a lot of attention paid to Yuno's chest in episode 3.